-As of March 31, 2022, the Company had approximately \$76,000 in its operating bank accounts, which is not sufficient working capital to meet its needs through the earlier of the consummation of a Business Combination or one year from this filing.
+As of June 30, 2022, the Company had approximately \$168,000 in its operating bank accounts, which is not sufficient working capital to meet its needs through the earlier of the consummation of a Business Combination or through the mandatory liquidation date of February 19, 2023.

-In connection with the Company's assessment of going concern considerations in accordance with FASB ASC Topic 205-40, "Presentation of Financial Statement-Going Concern," management has determined that working capital needs, the mandatory liquidation and subsequent dissolution raise substantial doubt about the Company's ability to continue as a going concern.
+In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standards Board ("FASB") ASC Topic 205-40, "Presentation of Financial Statement-Going Concern," management has determined that working capital needs, the mandatory liquidation and subsequent dissolution raise substantial doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should the Company be unable to continue as a going concern.
 The Company intends to complete a business combination by February 19, 2023.

 Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through the payment of \$25,000 from the Sponsor to cover for certain expenses on behalf of the Company in exchange for the issuance of the Founder Shares, and a loan of approximately \$129,000 pursuant to the IPO Note issued to the Sponsor (as defined in Note 4).
 The Company repaid the IPO Note in full on February 19, 2021.
 Subsequent to the consummation of the Initial Public Offering and Private Placement, the Company's liquidity needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor will provide the Company Working Capital Loans (as defined in Note 4).
-As of March 31, 2022 and December 31, 2021, we had borrowed \$500,000 and \$250,000 in Working Capital Loans under the Promissory Note (as defined in Note 4).
+As of June 30, 2022 and December 31, 2021, we had borrowed \$750,000 and \$250,000 in Working Capital Loans under the Promissory Note (as defined in Note 4).